wcwac/virtual-judge/README.md

 ## How to deploy

 - Click [here](https://github.com/chaoshxxu/virtual-judge/wiki/How-to-deploy-your-own-Virtual-Judge) to visit the official wiki page and follow the instructions.
-  If you are unable to access it, you can click [here](https://github.com/hnshhslsh/virtual-judge-files/tree/master/original)
+  - If you are unable to access it, you can click [here](https://github.com/hnshhslsh/virtual-judge-files/tree/master/original)
-  Notice that since this version of virtual-judge add support for more OJs, you can add OJs called `CFGym`, `Tyvj`, `XTUOJ2` and `VJudge` in `remote_accounts.json` like [this](https://github.com/hnshhslsh/virtual-judge-files/blob/master/modified/remote_accounts.json) to provide accounts for them.
+  - Notice that since this version of virtual-judge add support for more OJs, you can add OJs called `CFGym`, `Tyvj`, `XTUOJ2` and `VJudge` in `remote_accounts.json` like [this](https://github.com/hnshhslsh/virtual-judge-files/blob/master/modified/remote_accounts.json) to provide accounts for them.
+  - As SGU has moved to be a part of Codeforces, **please fill in `SGU` with your Codeforces accounts**
-  Please delete the useless proxies in the `http_client.json` file and **modify the `user_agent` field to remove the word `robot`** to avoid being blocked by Codeforces, like [this](https://github.com/hnshhslsh/virtual-judge-files/blob/master/modified/http_client.json)
+  - Please delete the useless proxies in the `http_client.json` file and **modify the `user_agent` field to remove the word `robot`** to avoid being blocked by Codeforces, like [this](https://github.com/hnshhslsh/virtual-judge-files/blob/master/modified/http_client.json)
 - Or click [here](https://www.myblog.link/2017/01/09/VJudge-On-Windows-X64/) to visit the unofficial rapid deployment guide for Windows x64 (in Chinese).

 ## 修改说明